jayce-hash/heartenhomeinteriors/projects/sunday-morning-kitchen/project.md

 ---
-title: A Kitchen Built for Sunday Mornings
+title: The Father of the Bride House
 service: Turn-Key Renovation
-location: Southlake, TX
+location: Colleyville, TX
-year: "2024"
+year: "2025"
-summary: This family loved cooking together, but the old galley kitchen kept them apart.
-We opened the wall to the breakfast room, added a generous island, and chose finishes that hide everyday life so the space always feels ready for company.
+summary: This newly wed couple and blended family created the most beautiful timeless home.
+The home was gutted and reimagined for their specific needs .
+There is a space for every adult child , and a special place now they all can call home .
 order: 1
 ---